Huy-DNA/shelter/report/chapters/design/index.typ

-= Design <prometheus-design>
+= Design <design>

-== Monitoring Objectives
-The goal of the monitoring system is to ensure the high availability and operational health of the Vault deployment.
-Prometheus collects metrics from all Vault nodes and related services, allowing operators to:
-- Detect unseal or cluster issues
-- Monitor request rates and token creation
-- Track system resource usage (CPU, RAM, Disk)
-- Provide data visualization and alerts
+Our high-level design is shown in @system-design.
+As mentioned, we use:
+- ZeroTier as a VPN layer for all of the machines providing the service.
+- Vault transit engine as the autounseal mechanism.
+- Prometheus for telemetry collection.
+- Grafana for telemetry visualization.
+- NGINX for load balancer.

+#figure(caption: "Design", image("../../static/design.jpg")) <system-design>